Finitistic dimensions over commutative DG-rings: Local-to-global for projective dimension

 The aim of this section is to remove the local assumption from \cref{localprojdim}.
-It should be noted that this is far from being trivial, because in general, for infinitely generated modules, even over an ordinary commutative noetherian ring, projective dimension cannot be checked at localization at prime ideals; that is, there exist flat modules $P$ over commutative noetherian rings $A$ of finite Krull dimension, such that $P$ is not projective over $A$, but $P_{\p}$ is a projective $A_{\p}$-module for all $\p \in \opn{Spec}(A)$.
+There is an obstacle to performing a typical local-to-global argument, namely that, in general, projective dimension cannot be checked at localization at prime ideals.
+For example, there are flat modules $P$ over commutative noetherian rings $A$ of finite Krull dimension, such that $P$ is not projective over $A$, but $P_{\p}$ is a projective $A_{\p}$-module for all $\p \in \opn{Spec}(A)$.
 Such examples exist even over rings as simple as $\mathbb{Z}$, see \cite[Exercise 19.12]{Eisenbud} for an example.

-To pass from local to global in this context, we shall use the recently introduced theory of semi-flat cotorsion replacements over noetherian rings of finite Krull dimension, developed by Nakamura and Thompson in \cite{NT}.
-Recall that if $A$ is a commutative noetherian ring, an $A$-module $M$ is called cotorsion if $\opn{Ext}^1_A(F,M) = 0$ for all flat $A$-modules $F$.
-Modules which are both flat and cotorsion, known as flat cotorsion modules, were completely classified by Enochs \cite{Enochs} as modules of the form $\prod_{\p \in \opn{Spec}(A)} T_{\p}$ where each $T_{\p}$ is the $\p$-adic completion of a free $A_{\p}$-module.
+To overcome this obstacle we turn to semi-flat cotorsion replacements over noetherian rings of finite Krull dimension, as developed in~\cite{NT}.
+Recall that, over any ring $A$, a module $M$ is \textit{cotorsion} if $\text{Ext}_{A}^{1}(F,M)=0$ for every flat $A$-module $F$.
+Over commutative noetherian rings, the modules which are simultaneously flat and cotorsion, often called flat cotorsion modules, were completely described in~\cite{Enochs}: they are precisely the modules of the form $\prod_{\p \in \opn{Spec}(A)} T_{\p}$ where each $T_{\p}$ is the $\p$-adic completion of a free $A_{\p}$-module.

 The next result is extracted from \cite{NT}.

 \begin{lem} Let $A$ be a commutative noetherian ring with $d = \dim(A) < \infty$, and let $N$ be an $A$-module.
 For each $0 \le i \le d$ let

 Then there exists a complex $Y \in \cat{D}(A)$ which satisfies the following properties: \begin{enumerate} \item There is an isomorphism $Y \cong N$ in $\cat{D}(A)$. \item There is a filtration of subcomplexes of $A$-modules